munnik/gosk/README.md

 ### 1.2.
 Communication between micro services

 For communication between the different micro services [NNG](https://nng.nanomsg.org/) is used.
-Each message is a string of bytes and consists of a header, timestamp and the message body separated by a nul character. `<header>\x00<timestamp>\x00<message body>`.
-Only the first two nul characters are handled as separators so the message body can contain nul characters.
+The messages are serialized using [protocol buffers](https://developers.google.com/protocol-buffers/).

 #### 1.2.1.
 Header

-The header consist of one or more header segments `<header segment>/<header segment>/<header segment>`, each header segment is separated by a forward slash.
-Header segments are strings and cannot contain a nul character or a forward slash.
-The header should give enough information to parse the message body.
+The header consist of one or more header segments, header segments are strings.
+The header should give enough information to parse the message body and can be used for subscription.

 #### 1.2.2.
 Timestamp